Heron Hill Primary School

 - What support will there be for my child's/young person's overall well being?

-A wide range of small group interventions are used to support the wellbeing of children with SEN and to promote positive behaviour.
-For example, circle time and Social Use of Language Programme.
+A wide range of class activities plus small group interventions are used to support the wellbeing of children with SEN and to promote positive behaviour.

 The school follows statutory guidance in the administration of medicines and provision of personal care.